 Curiously, unlike the omnipresent cendol or ice-kacang, this dessert is not widely available in Malaysian eateries.
 Especially the fact that this dessert is very easy to make.
 To make sago pudding, you only need four main ingredients: sago, palm sugar (gula melaka), coconut milk (santan) and pandan leaves.

 What is sago?

 Pearl sago is a starch that comes from sago palm.
-As it is plant-base, we thought that it should be generally nutritious.
+As it is plant-base, I thought that it should be generally nutritious.
 However, it contains little protein, vitamins or mineral.
-Having said that, we still value this whole, unprocessed food.
+Having said that, I still value this whole, unprocessed food.
 Sago is also used to make keropok lekor (source: wikipedia).

 - 1 1/2 cup (200 g) pearl sago